MicrosoftDocs/visualstudio-docs/docs/extensibility/extensibility-hello-world.md

 ![custom command](media/hello-world-custom-command.png)

-Your new command file is visible in the **Solution Explorer**.
-Under the **Resources** node, you'll find other files related to your command, such as the PNG file if you wish to modify the image.
+Your new command file is visible in **Solution Explorer**.
+Under the **Resources** node, you'll find other files related to your command.
+For example, if you wish to modify the image, the PNG file is here.

 ## Modify the source code